 Yes, but only if the amount in controversy is in excess of $250.

-The plaintiff’s demand for money cannot exceed $10,000.
-(Texas Government Code 28.093).
-Small claims parties can only recover money.
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 You cannot seek injunctive relief.
-For example, you could sue a dry cleaner for running your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.